Anyone can experience knee pain whilst running. It does not discriminate against age or gender.

 - Have a look at your runners and their tread patterns

 - Prescribe the appropriate management.
-This could be stretching, a dynamic warm-up, strengthening exercises, a running program, orthotic recommendation or referral.
-All depending on you and your goals.
+This could be stretching, a dynamic warm-up, strengthening exercises, a running program, orthotic recommendation, or referral.
+It all depends on you and your goals.

 Common causes of pain include: